Visited: March 2005

 Population: 4.1 million (2005)

-• Dublin – the capital city of Ireland – is known for its colorful doorways, old cathedrals, bars with famous local beers and live music.
+- Dublin – the capital city of Ireland – is known for its colorful doorways, old cathedrals and bars.

 The three most famous symbols of the Republic of Ireland are the green Shamrock, the harp, and the Celtic cross.
 The fourth one could be the famous Irish brewery Guinness.
 The Irish consume, in average, over 130 liters of beer per year – the 2nd highest per-capita consumption after the Czech Republic.